 Ingredients - Notes & Substitutions

-We just need a handful of easy-to-source ingredients from the grocery store.
-Here's what we need:
+We need a handful of easy-to-source ingredients from the grocery store.
+Here's what we need to make breaded fish sticks in the air fryer:

-- Fish: I recommend using mahi-mahi or cod fish fillets.
-If they're frozen, make sure you thaw them first and pat dry completely.
+- Fish: I recommend using any fresh white fish, such as mahi-mahi, cod, or haddock fillets..
+If they're frozen, make sure you thaw them first and pat them dry completely.

-- Salt and Black Pepper: used to lightly season the fish before adding the breading.
+- Salt and black pepper are used to lightly season the fish before adding the breading.

-- Eggs: helps the flour coating and breadcrumbs stick.
+- Eggs: help the flour coating and breadcrumbs stick.

-- Cooking Spray: coats the outside of the fish sticks to help them get nice and crispy in the air fryer.
+- Oil Spray: coats the outside of the fish sticks to help them get nice and crispy in the air fryer.

 - All-Purpose Flour: I use all-purpose flour in this recipe, but you can also use a gluten-free flour blend if preferred.

-- Seasonings: you'll use a simple blend of salt, black pepper, garlic powder, paprika, cayenne, and dried basil to add tons of flavor.
+- Seasonings: You'll use a simple blend of salt, black pepper, garlic powder, paprika, cayenne, and dried basil to add a ton of flavor.

-Prep the fish: Pat dry the fish with kitchen towels, then cut each filet into 3-4 inch long pieces, about 1-inch thick.
-Season each fish piece with ½ teaspoon salt and ½ teaspoon black pepper, then refrigerate for 20-30 minutes. (pic 1)
+- Pat the fish dry with kitchen towels, then cut each fillet into pieces approximately 3 -4 inches long and 1 inch thick.
+Season each fish piece with salt and black pepper, then refrigerate for 15 minutes.

-Bread: Remove the fish from the fridge and pat dry again.
-Dredge each piece of fish in the flour first (pic 5), followed by the egg (pic 6), and then the breadcrumbs (pic 7).
+- Remove the fish from the fridge and pat dry again.
+Dredge each piece of fish in the flour.
+Toss to cover all sides.

-Air fry: Spread the fish sticks in a single layer in the air fryer basket, spray them with cooking spray, and cook at 400ºF for 10 minutes.
-After 10 minutes, flip the fish sticks, spray again, and cook for another 3-5 minutes. (pic 8)
+- Spread the fish sticks in a single layer in the air fryer basket, then spray them with cooking spray.
+Cook at 400°F for 10 minutes.
+After 10 minutes, flip the fish sticks, respray them, and cook for an additional 3-5 minutes. (pic 8)

 Alternate Method: Oven-Baked Fish Sticks